Mitigation … What’s That?

 Mitigation is related to land development.

-For new or redevelopment projects, developers have to apply for permits before they can do any work.
+Developers must apply for permits for new or redevelopment projects before they can do any work.
 These permits are approved by various, and often multiple, government agencies like U.S. Fish & Wildlife Service, U.S. Army Corps of Engineers, California Department of Fish & Wildlife, and County and City governments.

 When developers apply for permits, they often must submit a detailed analysis in the form of an Environmental Impact Report (commonly called an EIR) regarding the impacts of their construction on the property and surrounding areas.
 Impacts include noise and traffic, as well as effects to endangered species of plants, animals and aquatic life.